 Skip to content

-Datadog Agent inputs use a file relay pattern with Fluent Bit + 10x to report, regulate, and optimize events before the Datadog Agent ships them to Datadog.
-This approach keeps the Datadog Agent as the forwarder (handling buffering, retries, metadata enrichment) while 10x processes events inline.
+Datadog Agent inputs use a file relay pattern with Fluent Bit + 10x to process events before the Datadog Agent ships them to Datadog.
+This approach keeps the Datadog Agent as the forwarder (handling buffering, retries, metadata enrichment) while 10x filters and (optionally) compacts events inline.

 Architecture